hapijs/hapi/docs/API.md

 <p></p>
 - `handler` - (required) the function called to generate the response after successful authentication and validation.
 The handler function is described in [Route handler](#route-handler).
 Alternatively, the `handler` option can be assigned an object with one of:
-    - `proxy` - generates a reverse proxy handler with the following options:
-        - `host` - the upstream service host to proxy requests to.
-The same path on the client request will be used as the path on the host.
-        - `port` - the upsteram service port.
-        - `protocol` - The protocol to use when making a request to the proxied host:
-            - `'http'`
-            - `'https'`
-        - `passThrough` - if `true`, forwards the headers sent from the client to the upstream service being proxied to.
-Defaults to `false`.
-        - `xforward` - if `true`, sets the 'X-Forwarded-For', 'X-Forwarded-Port', 'X-Forwarded-Proto' headers when making a request to the proxied upstream endpoint.
-Defaults to `false`.
-        - `mapUri` - a function used to map the request URI to the proxied URI.
-The function signature is `function(request, callback)` where:
-            - `request` - is the incoming request object
-            - `callback` - is `function(err, uri)` where `uri` is the absolute proxy URI.
-Cannot be used together with `host`, `port`, or `protocol`.
-        - `postResponse` - a custom function for processing the response from the upstream service before sendint to the client.
-Useful for custom error handling of responses from the proxied endpoint or other payload manipulation.
-Function signature is `function(request, settings, res, payload)` where:
-              - `request` - is the incoming request object.
-It is the responsibility of the `postResponse()` function to call `request.reply()`.
-              - `settings` - the proxy handler configuration.
-              - `res` - the node response object received from the upstream service.
-              - `payload` - the response payload.
-        - `httpClient` - an alternative HTTP client function, compatible with the [`request`](https://npmjs.org/package/request) module `request()` interface.
-<p></p>
     - `file` - generates a static file endpoint for serving a single file. `file` can be set to:
         - a relative or absolute file path string (relative paths are resolved based on the server [`files`](#server.config.files) configuration).
         - a function with the signature `function(request)` which returns the relative or absolute file path.